monographhq/robertos/README.md

 Add one little special feature that you personally think is important in developing features (examples: animations, security, graphql, testing, service object, etc).

 ## Backend Ruby take-home test
-Design and build a Ruby API (Sinatra like syntax would work) that resolves the different vendor pecularities.

-Suggestion: create a status class, vendor class, and inventory class with the initial edge cases baked into each class.
+Design and build an `InventoryJob` (and include any other Ruby classes that you need) to fetch data from the different vendors, sources, and update frequencies.
+The job will run every hour to update our database (you don't need to handle the database, only create the job and whatever you need to fetch the data).

+We're big fans of Sandi Metz and her [SOLID Object-Oriented design](https://sandimetz.com/blog/2009/03/21/solid-design-principles) but feel free to implement in the style you're most comfortable with.

+Please write a test to handle your primary methods in each class.